Becoming a Swim England / Aquatics GB Technical Official

 Referee

-The minimum age for training is 19 years providing the candidate is aged 20 years as at 30 November in the year of the theory examination.
+The minimum age for training is 19 years providing you will reach the age of 20 as at 30 November in the year of the theory examination.

 This course contains theoretical instruction and specified practical experiences.
 It is followed by a formal examination in November after which successful candidates take a final poolside practical assessment leading to qualification as a British Swimming Referee.